Enhanced Learning Programmes

 This is a programme to accelerate progress in Mathematics – specifically number knowledge.
 Sessions are run for 20 minutes to half an hour, four days a week and are taken by the Learning Assistants.
 Each session covers counting, ordering, sequencing, making, dictation, basic facts, games and regular assessment.
 Students complete up to a term of COSMDBRICS at any one time.
 Children will be selected for this programme if the class teacher has concerns about their mathematics, based on a range of assessments.

-Students are selected by class teachers.
-They are role models who take on the job of further reinforcing positive playground behaviour and encouraging fair play and caring attitudes, rewarding students who are showing such skills.
+These are selected Year 6 role models who take on the job of further reinforcing our ORCA values, positive playground behaviour, encouraging fair play and caring attitudes and acknowledging students who are showing such skills.